blender/blender/doc/python_api/rst/info_tutorial_addon.rst

        register()

-Everything here has been covered in the previous steps, you may want to try run the addon still and consider what could be done to make it more useful.
+Everything here has been covered in the previous steps, you may want to try run the add-on still and consider what could be done to make it more useful.